VimalChamyal/Sales-insights---Dashboard---using-PowerBI/README.md

 # Sales-insights-Data-analysis-project
-This project has the sales insights of Atliq, a company which sells computer hardware and other accessories.
+This project has the sales insights of a company which sells computer hardware and other accessories.
 I have used MySQL for performing Data analysis, then imported the data from there to PowerBI for Data transformation and data visualization & report making/dashboarding

 SQL database dump is in db_dump.sql file above.
 Once can download the db_dump.sql file.

-Data Analysis Using SQL
+#Steps I performed for doing data analysis Using SQL
 Show all customer records

 SELECT * FROM customers;